-.1 All LV cables shall be insulation resistance tested for 1 minute at 1000VDC, following installation, before final terminations.
+a.
+All LV cables shall be insulation resistance tested for 1 minute at 1000VDC, following installation, before final terminations.
 Each phase shall be tested separately.

-5. High Voltage Transformers over 225 kVA
+6. High-voltage transformers over 225 kVA

-- .1 Prior to energizing or commissioning the transformer on site, it shall be 'acceptance tested' in its final position.
-Testing requirements for acceptance prior to energization shall comply with NETA ATS for the following at a minimum: - Grounding points - Fan Operation (if applicable) - Ratio (On all taps and at service winding configuration) - Polarity - Insulation resistance (H-L, H-L&G, L-H&G) - Winding resistance (On all taps and at service winding configuration) - .2 Dry type transformers shall be de-energized and cleaned by a qualified electrical worker prior to final handover.
-A final insulation test shall be performed as per the latest NETA ATS. - .3 For liquid filled types, transformer liquid analysis shall be performed in accordance with ASTM standards following initial energization. - .4 Prior to handover, all transformer alarm and status points shall be tested back to their respective local and remote devices (BAS/SCADA)
+- a.
+Prior to energizing or commissioning the transformer on site, it shall be 'acceptance tested' in its final position.
+Testing requirements for acceptance prior to energization shall comply with the most recent version of NETA ATS for the following at a minimum: - Grounding points - Fan operation (if applicable) - Ratio (on all taps and at service winding configuration) - Polarity - Insulation resistance (H-L, H-L&G, L-H&G) - Winding resistance (on all taps and at service winding configuration) - SFRA - b.
+Dry type transformers shall be de-energized and cleaned by a qualified electrical worker prior to final handover.
+A final insulation test shall be performed as per the most recent version of NETA ATS. - c.
+For liquid filled types, transformer liquid analysis shall be performed in accordance with latest version of NETA ATS (ASTM standards):

+- Upon placement of transformer in final operating position. - 24hrs following initial energization. - Any alterations or material changes to the transformer after placement or initial energization shall require additional liquid samplings. - d.
+Prior to handover, all transformer alarm and status points shall be tested back to their respective local and remote devices (BAS/SCADA).